jenncash29/Enova-Electronics-Store-Project/README.md

 ### About the Data

-The raw dataset contains just over 108,000 rows, with each row repreenting a unique order.
+The raw dataset contains just over 108,000 rows, with each row representing a unique order.
 The cleaned and analyzed Excel workbook is available for download [here](https://docs.google.com/spreadsheets/d/1fiIHl5W0AY8xY8L7hqFdp-gmXHB82_2H/edit?usp=sharing&ouid=110328506075169530580&rtpof=true&sd=true), including a detailed change log that documents my structured approach to cleaning and formatting the raw data.

 <p align ="center">
   Elist Electronics Entity Relationship Diagram (ERD)